MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-performance-limitations.md

 # Monitoring Performance and Limitations

 Management Pack for SQL Server occupies certain amount of memory and CPU capacity in order to monitor your SQL environment.
+The following table provides statistics on memory and CPU consumption per SKU type, depending on the number of databases being monitored.

 >[!NOTE]
 >The metrics below are applicable to Management Pack for SQL Server only; capacities that are consumed by other resources aren't considered in this table.
 Also, Management Pack for SQL Server supports monitoring of no more than 2300 databases on a single instance and no more than 50 SQL Server instances on a single machine.